pajlads/DinkPlugin/README.md

 - [Slayer](#slayer): Send a webhook message upon completing a slayer task (with a customizable point threshold)
 - [Quests](#quests): Send a webhook message upon completing a quest
 - [Clue Scrolls](#clue-scrolls): Send a webhook message upon solving a clue scroll (with customizable tier/value thresholds)
-- [Kill Count](#kill-count): Send a webhook message upon defeating a boss (with special configuration for personal best times)
+- [Kill Count](#kill-count): Send a webhook message upon defeating a boss (with special configuration for personal best times) or reaching an agility lap count milestone
 - [Combat Achievements](#combat-achievements): Send a webhook message upon completing a combat task (with customizable tier threshold)
 - [Achievement Diaries](#achievement-diary): Send a webhook message upon completing an achievement diary (with customizable difficulty threshold)
 - [Pet](#pet): Send a webhook message upon receiving a pet